Rekeying vs. Changing Locks

 What Is Rekeying?

 Rekeying is the process of changing the key that operates a specific lock.
 The process is usually accomplished by removing the core or “cylinder” of a lock from its’ housing (pictured below, left) and changing the brass pins within it with new pins that have different lengths.
 With a new pattern of pins, you’d need a new corresponding key to work the lock; The old key wouldn’t allow the cylinder to spin anymore.
-Rekeying is different from changing your locks as the existing hardware would stay the same and just have a different internal mechanism.
+Rekeying is different from changing locks as the existing hardware would stay the same and just have a different internal mechanism.
 This vastly lowers the cost of restoring security to your property, as you wouldn’t need to replace anything in an ideal circumstance.

 Can All Locks Be Rekeyed?